LSSTDESC/CCL/README.md

 export LD_LIBRARY_PATH=/path/to/where/ccl/is/installed/lib:$LD_LIBRARY_PATH
 ````
 5. We know of one case with Mac OS where `libtools` had the “lock” function set to “yes” and this caused the installation to stall.
 However, this is very rare.
 If this happens, after the `configure` step, edit `libtool` to set the “lock” to “no”.
-6.We know of one case on a Mac OS where running
+6. We know of one case on a Mac OS where running
 ````sh
 python setup.py install --user
 ````